Jimena Laporta

 Lab: 634 Animal Sciences

-Jimena Laporta is originally from Uruguay, where she earned her BS in Biology and MS in Animal Sciences from Universidad de la República.
-She then pursued her PhD in Dairy Science at the University of Wisconsin–Madison.
-In 2015, she began her independent career as a tenure-track Assistant Professor of Mammary Gland Physiology at the University of Florida.
-In 2020, she joined the Department of Animal and Dairy Sciences at UW-Madison, where she currently serves as an Associate Professor of Lactation Physiology.
-Her research program explores how nutritional and environmental influences affect the development and function of the mammary gland throughout a cow’s life.
-She emphasizes three synergistic areas—heat stress physiology, mammary gland biology, and perinatal programming.
-Within this framework, Dr. Laporta examines how early-life management during the perinatal period—encompassing the last trimester in utero and two months after birth—affects calf growth and physiology, potentially influencing future production capacity across multiple generations and lactations.
-Her laboratory is dedicated to studying the long-term and multigenerational effects of heat stress by tackling the offspring’s epigenome, focusing on organ systems, tissues, and cells essential for the health, survival, and productivity of dairy cattle, including the mammary gland tissue, metabolic tissues, and immune cell populations.
-Another active area of her program explores calf thermo-physiology.
-Her lab has identified environmental and animal-based indicators of heat stress in dairy calves and is actively working on understanding sweat gland physiology.
-This line of work has practical implications, allowing more effective heat stress detection and the development of innovative heat abatement strategies for pre-weaned calves.
-Additionally, Dr. Laporta is investigating new methods to improve the drying-off process in high-yield dairy cows by targeting local and autocrine regulation of the mammary gland to accelerate the involution phase.
-This research aims to enhance the transition to subsequent lactations, ultimately optimizing cow health and productivity.
+Jimena Laporta is originally from Uruguay, where she earned her B.S. in Biology and M.S. in Animal Sciences from the Universidad de la República.
+She obtained her Ph.D. in Dairy Science at the University of Wisconsin–Madison, and began her independent career as an Assistant Professor of Mammary Gland Physiology at the University of Florida in 2015.
+In 2020, she joined the Department of Animal and Dairy Sciences at UW–Madison, where she serves as an Associate Professor of Lactation Physiology.
+Her research emphasizes three synergistic areas: heat stress physiology, mammary gland biology, and perinatal programming.
+Within this framework, she studies how management practices—during the final trimester of gestation and early postnatal life—shapes calf growth, physiology, and mammary gland developmental trajectory, ultimately influencing lifelong productivity.
+A large focus of her lab is understanding how heat stress reprograms the epigenome and developmental pathways, with emphasis on tissues and cell populations essential for mammary growth, metabolic regulation, and immune function.
+Her group also studies calf thermo-physiology, identifying environmental and animal-based indicators of heat stress and examining sweat gland biology to improve early detection and guide the design of cooling strategies for pre-weaned calves.
+In parallel, her team is exploring new approaches to enhance the drying-off process in high-yield dairy cows by modulating mammary involution to promote a smoother transition between lactations and improve performance.

 Selected Peer-Reviewed Articles